SkillsFundingAgency/das-technical-guidance/principles/coding-principles.md

 ### 3. Delete branches once they are merged
 Once the PR is approved and you are merging back into the master branch ensure that the original branch is deleted.
 This prevents the repository becoming littered with dead branches

-## Technical Debt Principles
+## Technical Debt

 ### 1. Logged technical debt

-Technical Debt should be logged (we curently use Jira to do this) and triaged taking into account the effort to pay it back, the consequences and the risk.
+Technical Debt should be logged (we currently use Jira to do this) and triaged taking into account the effort to pay it back, the consequences and the risk.
 Then, depending on the identified severity taken directly into the appropriate team's backlog for completion or pushed into the Single Backlog where a larger impact on delivery is identified.

 ### 2. Ensure technical debt is communicated
 When the decision is made to accept technical debt ensure that the decision has been communicated to the relevant people so that it can be understood and prioritised.